JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 We can make a release of the application and sign it similarly to what we do for an Android application written in Java.

-Kotlin compiler produces byte-code, as Java compiler does, thus neither an app store nor a device feel a difference between 100% Java and Kotlin applications.
+Kotlin compiler produces byte-code, thus there really is no difference in terms of look and feel of Kotlin applications versus those written in Java.